frstb0mb/VTMonitor/readme.md

 Perhaps multi-processing and multi-threading can be supported if appropriate handlers are written.
 At least, NtCreateUserProcess and NtCreateThreadEx must be handled.

-Please only use this for simple programs.
-(VEH, SEH and others are not supported)
+Please only use this for simple programs. ~~(VEH, SEH and others are not supported)~~
+VEH and SEH are supported but there is a possibility that Windows will hang in order to run kernel code in guest mode.
+If you dont need to use exception handling, please check "Base-Impl" tag.